GuideNepalMutual FundInvestingNAVSEBONFactsheet

 2. Are the top holdings and sector allocations consistent with the mandate I bought into?
 Drift is the leading indicator that a fund will surprise you.

 3. Is the discount to NAV (for closed-end) wider or narrower than when I bought?
-This affects whether the right move at maturity is "ride to par" or "exit early."
+That answer changes whether the right move at maturity is "ride to par" or "exit early."

-A factsheet won't make every decision for you, but it answers those three questions in five minutes.
+A factsheet will not make every decision for you, but it answers those three questions in five minutes.
 That is the difference between investing in a mutual fund and just owning units in one.